 It is these magical moments that attract fans by the thousands to football games all over the world, and also contribute to betting interest in the game’s outcomes.
-Here we’ve compiled a list of the most iconic football moves in the history of the sport, along with a step-by-step guide on how to perform of these moves.
+We’ve compiled a list of the most iconic football moves in the history of the sport, along with a step-by-step guide on how to perform these unbelievable soccer moves.

 The elastico is a quick and lethal move, and if executed properly it can even cause the opponent defender to stumble or fall over.
 While the Elastico may appear to consist of two touches in quick succession, it actually only consists of one slick motion.
 To perform the Elastico, gently push the ball forward from the outside part of one foot, and then quickly nudge it to the opposite side using the inside of the same foot.
 This move requires a lot of practice to get right, but is worth every bit of the effort in an actual football match.